cysouw/diathesis/text/c04_summaryEpi.md

 ### *Zustandsperfekt* (*sein + Partizip*) {#sec:summary-zustandsperfekt}

 The ~~Zustandsperfekt~~ (full discussion in [@sec:participles-sein-perfect] and subsequent sections) is proposed here as a name for the *sein + Partizip* epithesis [@next].
-This name is explicitly intended to be reminiscent of the *Zustandspassiv* (see [@sec:summary-zustandspassiv]), because both construction are formally identical.
+The first part of this name (*Zustand*) is explicitly intended to be reminiscent of the *Zustandspassiv* (see [@sec:summary-zustandspassiv]), because both construction are formally identical.
 The only difference is that they are applied to different verbs (and consquently have a different effect on the marking of the roles).
+The second part of the name (*Perfekt*) alludes to the traditional analysis of *sein* being an allomorph of the perfect auxiliary (alongside *haben*, see [@sec:summary-prozessperfekt]).
+However, because *sein* and *haben* are not in complementary distribution I propose to name them separately.

 ::: ex
 a.
 Das Kind schläft ein.